wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     You would see more than one server if a collection would have been defined.

 9. On the tab **Applications** you can see the running applications.
-As user with admin rights, you can use the menu to start, stop or restart an application.
+As a user with admin rights, you can use the menu to start, stop or restart an application.

     ![image172](./images/media/image172.png)